 Datagma does one thing well: it finds verified contact details through real-time web searches.
 But that narrow focus means several capabilities growing sales and marketing teams need are absent.

 No Sales Automation or Outreach Tools.
 The platform provides data but no way to act on it.
 There are no email sequences, no dialing capabilities, no multi-channel campaign tools.
-Every contact you enrich must be exported to a separate platform for outreach, adding steps and potential data loss to your workflow.
+Every contact you enrich must be exported to a separate platform for outreach.

 Limited CRM Integrations.
 Datagma integrates natively with HubSpot and Pipedrive, but not with Salesforce, the dominant CRM in enterprise sales.
-Teams on Salesforce must route data through Zapier or Make.com, which adds complexity and potential failure points.
-The Zapier and Make.com integrations are reportedly still in private beta.
+Teams on Salesforce must route data through Zapier or Make.com, which are reportedly still in private beta.

 No Security Certifications.
 The platform holds no SOC 2, ISO 27001, or similar third-party security certifications.
 For enterprises with vendor security requirements, this is a disqualifying gap.
-Datagma's compliance rests on GDPR adherence through its no-database architecture, but that doesn't address the broader security assurance that procurement teams require.
+Datagma's compliance rests on GDPR adherence through its no-database architecture, but that does not address the broader security assurance that procurement teams require.

 Coverage Depends on Public Data.
-Because Datagma retrieves data from public sources in real time, if a prospect's information isn't publicly available online, Datagma won't find it.
-Contacts who maintain minimal online presence, work at companies with strict information policies, or operate in markets with less digital footprint may return no results.
-Some users describe the database as lighter than competitors.
+Because Datagma retrieves data from public sources in real time, if a prospect's information is not publicly available online, Datagma will not find it.
+Contacts who maintain minimal online presence or work at companies with strict information policies may return no results.

-These limitations aren't failures.
-They're the natural consequences of a 3-person bootstrapped company building a focused enrichment tool.
+These limitations are not failures.
+They are the natural consequences of a 3-person bootstrapped company building a focused enrichment tool.
 But they create a clear ceiling for teams whose needs extend beyond finding contact details.

 The Broader Alternative: ZoomInfo